patricklake2/flight-emissions/README.md

 This is a fairly simple app I built, which monitors daily flight departures from Leeds Bradford Airport, then estimates the emissions for each flight.

 ## Background
-Flying is incredibly carbon-intensive, but international flights **are not** included in the UK's national. or local emission figures.
+Flying is incredibly carbon-intensive, but international flights **are not** included in the UK's national, or local emission figures.
 This aims to raise a bit of awareness about the real cost of flying - especially at a time when an airport expansion is being discussed.

 ## Data